Church at Clarendon Mission Partners

 Commission to Every Nation, Child Haven Nina Neubauer (South Africa)

 Nina is a member of the Church at Clarendon who now serves at Child Haven in Johannesburg, South Africa.
 Child Haven is a children’s home serving orphaned, abused, and neglected children.
-It is one of four Havens that is part of Masiphane, a non-profit founded as the social outreach arm of His People Church.
+It is one of four Havens that are a part of Masiphane, a non-profit founded as the social outreach arm of His People Church.
 To learn more visit: CTEN Nina Neubauer.

 The Diehls, former members of the Church at Clarendon, opened a training school for Chinese missionary candidates through the home church networks.
 To learn more visit: Wycliffe.

 REACH (Capital Area REACH Program)

 REACH is a local charitable organization committed to helping young people in the Northern Virginia, MD, and DC metropolitan area become successful in school, work, and the community.
 The Church at Clarendon conducts an annual school supplies drive for REACH and hosts the annual REACH Christmas party for underprivileged children from DC, Alexandria, and Arlington, many of whom attend our church worship services and Sunday school classes.
 Several volunteers from the Church at Clarendon mentor children through REACH’s Garfield Terrace program, football Dads program, and Camp AJ.
 The Camp AJ soccer camps honor the late Alhaji “AJ” Hassan of the Church at Clarendon.
 To learn more visit: REACH.